Why do you need a packing list for Fall camping trips?

-The fall can be a great time to go camping.
-Days are the perfect temperature for hiking and biking; it can even be warm enough to get out in a canoe or kayak.
+Well, the fall can be a great time to go camping.
+Days are the perfect temperature for rock-climbing, hiking and biking; it can even be warm enough to climb into a canoe or kayak.

 Crowds thin in state and national parks giving you a bit more solitude.
 And of course, there’s the foliage.

-But fall also brings cold nights.
+But autum also brings cold nights.
 And rain is much worse on cool October days than hot July ones.

-So autumn camping requires slightly different prep than summer outdoor vacations.
+So camping at this time of year requires slightly different prep than summer outdoor vacations.
 Below are our best pro tips for cool-weather camping and a list of items to be sure to pack for the September, October or November foray into the woods.

-Below that, of course, is a printable check list.
+Below that, of course, is a printable packing list.

 - Your Go-To Packing List For Autumn Camp-Outs With Kids